hyperledger/fabric/docs/source/glossary.rst

 Policy
 ------

-There are policies for endorsement, validation, block committal, chaincode management and network/channel management.
+There are policies for endorsement, validation, chaincode management and network/channel management.

 .. _Proposal: